-- DASH provides an efficient method for video streaming - Standard Web Servers: No changes required to servers, Content Distribution Networks (CDN), or HTTP protocol. - Mobile client controls what is downloaded using a "media" presentation description (MPD)" file defined by DASH - MPD contains URLs for segments - Client measures throughput and requests segments as needed.
+- □ DASH provides an efficient method for video streaming - Standard Web Servers: No changes are required to servers, Content Distribution Networks (CDN), or HTTP protocol. - Mobile client controls what is downloaded using a "media presentation description (MPD)" file defined by DASH. - MPD contains URLs for segments - □ The client measures throughput and requests segments as needed.
 Allows fast forward, rewind, etc.

-For the DASH protocol, I'm confused about what benefit using multiple URLs brings.
+☐ For the DASH protocol, I'm confused about what benefits using multiple URLs brings.
 Homework 2E implies that every segment of every video quality has a distinct URL, but wouldn't a single URL per video quality be enough?

-Page 149 of the textbook states:

-"With DASH, each video version

-is stored in the HTTP server,

-each with a different URL...

-The client then selects one

-chunk at a time by specifying a

-URL and a byte range in an

-HTTP GET
+Page 149 of the textbook states: "With DASH, each video version is stored in the HTTP server, each with a different URL...
+The client then selects one chunk at a time by specifying a URL and a byte range in an HTTP GET of URLs = # of rates × # of segments/rate

-Each video is stored in multiple rates and each copy is partitioned in multiple segments.
+Each video is stored in multiple rates, and each copy is partitioned into multiple segments.
 Each segment needs a URL.